Voxi0/Vox2D/README.txt

 Controls:
  	Player -
-		MMB = Spawn Player (Always Spawn One)
 		WASD = Move Player (Red Cube)
 		Space = Jump

 	Building -
-		Up Arrow or 8 on Numpad = Place Block Above Block Cursor is Pointing At Down Arrow or 2 on Numpad = Place Block Below Block Cursor is Pointing At
+		Up Arrow = Place Block Above Block Cursor is Pointing At Down Arrow = Place Block Below Block Cursor is Pointing At

-		Right Arrow or 6 on Numpad = Place Block to the Right Side of the Block Cursor is Pointing At Left Arrow or 4 on Numpad = Place Block to the Left Side of the Block Cursor is Pointing At
+		Right Arrow = Place Block to the Right Side of the Block Cursor is Pointing At Left Arrow = Place Block to the Left Side of the Block Cursor is Pointing At

 		Press RMB to Delete Block That The Mouse Cursor is Pointing At